Sonia Harris From Primary School Teacher to Home Business Success

 If you are very sociable then one of the social media platforms.
 Facebook is great for being social.
 But be social.
 Don’t just use your Facebook profile to pitch your business.
 People don’t want to see constant adverts on your page.

 The other social media platforms – Twitter, Instagram, Pinterest and LinkedIn to name the major ones are great platforms to start building an audience and engaging with your target market.

 However, you need to respect the platform because you cannot behave the same across them all.
 It would be a bit like wearing a suit to a rave.
-Gary Vaynerchuk’s books give great information about how to leverage these platforms.
+Gary Vaynerchuk’s books give great information about how to leverage these social media marketing and content platforms.